ShkarinAlex278/-planitar_part2/README.md

 Created a one-page wiki management application.
 The application uses the web server, written in the first part, as a repository for articles.

 # API:
-### Index page /
+### Index page  "/"

-●Displays the names of all stored articles
+● Displays the names of all stored articles

-●Every article name is a link to the article’s viewing page
+● Every article name is a link to the article’s viewing page

-### Article viewing page  /:name
+### Article viewing page  "/:name"
-●Displays the article name as a header at the top of the page
-●Displays a visible edit button at the top of the page leading to the article’s edit page
-●Displays the article’s content rendered as
+● Displays the article name as a header at the top of the page ● Displays a visible edit button at the top of the page leading to the article’s edit page ● Displays the article’s content rendered as HTML
-HTML
-●Displays `No article with this exact name found.
-Use Edit button in the header to add it.` message instead of the article’s content if the article is not found
+● Use Edit button in the header to add it.` message instead of the article’s content if the article is not found

-### Article edit page /edit/:name
+### Article edit page  "/edit/:name"
 ●Displays article name as a header at the top of the page
 ●Has means to edit the article’s content as